bweatherson/demons/latest-export.md

 ## Chicken

 Some finite symmetric games have no symmetric pure-strategy equilibria.
 One notable example is Chicken.
-Here's a version of Chicken that will do.
+Table \@ref(tab:simple-chicken) shows a version of Chicken that will do.

 ```{r, simple-chicken}
 chicken <- tribble(